Chariot racing: Olympic Games

 Pausanias describes the Olympic hippodrome of the second century AD, when Greece was part of the Roman Empire.
-The groundplan, southeast of the sanctuary itself, was approximately 780 meters long and 320 meters wide.
-Competitors raced from the starting-place counter-clockwise around the nearest (western) turning post, head eastwards, then turned at the eastern turning post and headed back west.
+The perimeter groundplan, southeast of the sanctuary itself, was approximately 780 meters long and 320 meters wide.
+Competitors raced from the starting-place counter-clockwise around the nearest (western) turning post, then turned at the eastern turning post and headed back west.
 The number of circuits varied according to the event.
 Spectators could watch from natural embankments to the north, and artificial embankments to the south and east.
 A place on the western side of the north bank was reserved for the judges.
-Pausanias does not describe a central dividing barrier at Olympia, but archaeologist Vikatou presumes its existence.
+Pausanias does not describe a central dividing barrier at Olympia, but archaeologist Vikatou presumes one.